Shayu28/Smart_City_using_IOT/README.md

 An Internet of Things (IoT)-powered Smart City that incorporates features like a weather station, parking system, home automation, and automatic street lighting represents a forward-thinking and sustainable urban future.

-*The Parking System reduces congestion, saves time, and lowers carbon emissions by guiding drivers to available parking spaces.
+• The Parking System reduces congestion, saves time, and lowers carbon emissions by guiding drivers to available parking spaces.

-*The Weather Station helps with the collection of real-time weather data, which is important for disaster preparedness and urban planning.
+• The Weather Station helps with the collection of real-time weather data, which is important for disaster preparedness and urban planning.

-*Automatic street lighting reduces light pollution, improves safety, and optimizes energy consumption.
+• Automatic street lighting reduces light pollution, improves safety, and optimizes energy consumption.

 Together, these IoT-driven solutions create a harmonious, efficient, and environmentally conscious urban environment.
 Smart Cities pave the way for a brighter, more sustainable future.